Salt Marsh Monitoring Program

 The BHI Conservancy monitors the salt marshes that border Bald Head Creek.
 Weekly water quality measurements have been taken since May 2010.
 The BHI Conservancy maintains three test locations in Bald Head Creek.
 Additionally, a newly developed plankton monitoring program will help characterize the biodiversity of plankton in Bald Head Creek.

-Summer 2014 Creek Water Quality Update
+Summer/Fall 2014 Creek Water Quality Update